 - We will appropriately monitor internet use on all setting owned or provided internet enabled devices.
-This is achieved by: - Physical monitoring (supervision) and monitoring internet and web access - If a concern is identified via monitoring approaches we will: - Respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.
+This is achieved by: - o physical monitoring (supervision) - If a concern is identified via monitoring approaches we will: - DSL or deputy will respond in line with the child protection policy. - All users will be informed that use of our systems can be monitored and that all monitoring will be in line with data protection, human rights and privacy legislation.